Alejogb1/job-board/blog-data/how-can-i-upgrade-a-rails-5-heroku-app-to-rails-7-without-disrupting-the-current-deployment.md

 id: "how-can-i-upgrade-a-rails-5-heroku-app-to-rails-7-without-disrupting-the-current-deployment"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 Upgrading a Rails application, especially one deployed to Heroku, is a task I’ve navigated a few times now, and each time it’s a bit of a delicate dance.
 The jump from Rails 5 to Rails 7 is significant, so we'll need to approach this methodically to ensure zero downtime.
 It’s not something you want to just push and pray on a live system.
 In my past experience, neglecting proper preparation has always led to some fairly stressful debugging sessions, usually at the least convenient time.

 The core of this process isn't just about changing versions in a `Gemfile`; it’s about systematically addressing the breaking changes, deprecations, and underlying architectural shifts that occur between these major versions.
 Here's my strategy, refined through those experiences.

 **Phase 1: Preparation and Compatibility Assessment**

 Before even touching the codebase, let's solidify our battle plan.
-The first step is to *carefully* review the Rails release notes from Rails 5.1 all the way to 7.0.
+The first step is to _carefully_ review the Rails release notes from Rails 5.1 all the way to 7.0.
 This is crucial.
 Don't just skim; actually go through them.
 Pay particular attention to deprecations in Rails 5, the removals and breaking changes in Rails 6 and 7, and changes to default configurations.
 The Rails Guides offer excellent documentation on the changes made between versions.
 The "Upgrading Ruby on Rails" section within the guides should become your go-to resource during this transition.
 Understanding what's coming at you is half the battle.

 Next, we need to scrutinize our `Gemfile`.
 Upgrade all gems to their latest versions compatible with Rails 5.
 This minimizes potential conflicts during the Rails upgrade process.
 Then we want to scan for gems that might have known incompatibility issues with later Rails versions.
 A good starting point is reviewing the gem's README or repository's issue tracker.
 For example, outdated authentication gems or gems that hook deeply into ActiveRecord might cause headaches.
 Be prepared to potentially migrate away from problematic libraries.
 If possible, have a staging environment identical to your production environment to test on.
 You will need this.